mars0i/popco2/doc/sims/bali/initialnts1.md

 What about rituals?
 The rituals represent the world as ordered.
 And maybe also require ordered social relations to create them well.
 Or maybe doing them well causes ordered social relations.

+Well I think probably that doing them well certainly encourages order in the world, either/both via the non-human spiritual world, and though inculcating order within people who watch the rituals and who peform the rituals.

+At the same time, I suspect that performing the rituals well requires internal order (but that's a way to encourage it).  [however, this intuition comes from an no-reason-to-consider-trustworthy source that I happened to find on the web.]
+i.e. there's a feedback relationship.
+Maybe.

 The rituals are also fed by the farming, in that ritual require resources from subaks, villages, individuals.